-Mr. GLENN KELMAN (CEO, Redfin Online Real Estate Brokerage): I've got 10, 20 friends who are out of work and I say well, listen, this is what you need to do.
+MONTAGNE: I've got 10, 20 friends who are out of work and I say, well listen, this is what you need to do.
 You need to go onto LinkedIn and ask everyone you know to write you a recommendation.

 NOGUCHI: Glenn Kelman is CEO of an online real estate brokerage called Redfin.
 He says digital profiles aren't kids' play.
 They're a critical tool he relies on to recruit and vet candidates.
 He says things have changed so much, in fact, that what was once optional, like having a blog, might for some jobs now be essential.
 And things that used to be considered essential now can look bad.

 MONTAGNE: If someone sends us a paper resume folded in thirds, stuffed in an envelope, it's hard for us to take it seriously.

 NOGUCHI: This is especially true among those looking for positions in high-tech, although the shift in practices are also changing other industries.
 Kelman's professional pet peeves now include husband-and-wife joint email address.
 He also admits to a particular bias against AOL addresses.

 MONTAGNE: I shouldn't look down my nose at that, but I think, get with the program.
 AOL was so 1998.

 NOGUCHI: Kelman says LinkedIn and Facebook give employers more context about a person.
 A profile includes work history as well as professional contacts.
 And your associations are like tacit recommendations.
 Also, it's easier to poach talent from rivals just by searching by company.
 Ben Elowitz is chief executive of Wetpaint, a 50-person software firm.
 He's used social networks to find job candidates, then get his own references from their former co-workers.